RANA-UDIT/cloud_web_app/readme.md

 #### 2025SIY7621, MS Research IIT Delhi

-## Assignment 2 - Public Cloud
+### Assignment 2 - Public Cloud

-This travel catalogue application for the Cloud Computing course (IITD).
+This travel catalogue application for the Cloud Computing course-(IITD) given custom name **U-AT_lasTravel**.
 Users can add travel destinations, see all destinations, and filter the list using different attributes.

 ## Public application